0obriano0/MCLang/update.md

+## 1.0.9
+* Translate the explanation of /mclang help.
+  * If you can't see it, please delete .\message\XX.json, and it will automatically generate a new copy.

 ## 1.0.8
 * Modification method: Each version corresponds to the local language pack.
 Please download it from my GitHub yourself.
 It will no longer be packaged together when separating versions during packaging.
 * Add a function to easily retrieve translations.